 More and more research is finding out that nutrition plays a significant role in keeping our body in balance and out of oxidative stress.
 But which foods lead to a higher chance of oxidative stress?
 That is the purpose of the anti-inflammatory foods list pdf that you will below.

 IMPORTANCE OF ANTI-INFLAMMATORY FOODS

-If we want to keep our bodies in balance and prevent free radicals from accumulating, how do we do that?
+If you want to keep your body in balance and prevent free radicals from accumulating, how do you do that?
 In a 2020 study they found that…

 “Diets like the standard American diet (SAD), characterized by elevated intake of processed carbohydrates and saturated fats, have been linked to increased postprandial oxidative stress in the short term and chronic elevation of oxidative stress markers in the long term”